 Back to Insights

-Breaking down the major real estate valuation methods
+Breaking down the major commercial real estate valuation methods

-In this guide, we share our expert knowledge and insights to commercial real estate valuation methods, break down the complex principals to calculating a property’s value and look at how powerful software solutions can support the consistency, transparency and standardization across the valuation industry.
+In this guide, we share our expert knowledge and insights into commercial property valuation methods, break down the complex principles of calculating a commercial property estimate value and look at how powerful software solutions can support the consistency, transparency and standardization across the valuation industry.

 If you run an internet search for how to value commercial real estate, you’ll find articles and tutorials on various methods.
 For those new to real estate, the simplicity of the valuation concepts can often be misleading.
 For example, a capitalization rate (cap rate) approach is mathematically simple.
 Just divide the net operating income (NOI) by the cap rate and, voila, you have an estimate of the value of the property.
 For experienced real estate practitioners, however, coming up with a valuation for a commercial property involves much more analysis.